How do I join The Dinner Party community?

 If you are participating at an in-person Dinner Party Table, we typically gather pot-luck style and everyone contributes -- but please don’t let cooking be the thing that keeps you from attending your group.
 A box of cookies grabbed at the store between the office and dinner is just as welcome as a home-cooked side dish.

 Trained?
 Yes.
 Professionals?
 Nope.
-All Dinner Party Tables are created for and by peers, and everyone is a participant in the conversation.
+All of our Tables are created for and by peers, and everyone is a participant in the conversation.
 (If you yourself are a clinician, pastoral caregiver or anyone working in mental health or counseling, remember that this is a chance to take off that hat, and show up as peers, not professionals.)
-TDP Staff leads a two-part, mandatory online training for all hosts who start Tables, which covers general info about hosting with TDP, as well as nitty-gritty details of how to host meaningful conversations.
+The Dinner Party staff leads a two-part, mandatory virtual training for all Hosts before they start Tables, which covers general info about hosting with TDP, as well as nitty-gritty details of how to host meaningful conversations.

-Can I invite my friends who have also experienced a loss to join my Dinner Party table?
+Can I invite my friends who have also experienced a loss to join my Table?

 We’re so glad you’re experiencing the magic of Dinner Party Tables!
 Before inviting your friend to join your table, we ask that you consider what would be best for your group and think about whether you care about anonymity at the table (as many Dinner Partiers do) or feel fine about having someone at your table who knows you.
 (Consider: oftentimes siblings who share a loss prefer to be matched to separate groups.)
 If you talk about how grief is affecting your relationship with your partner, will you feel weird having your friend there?
-If so, you can recommend your friend sign up for a different table here.
-If you’re excited to have them be a part of your current table, have your friend reach out directly to dinnerpartiers@thedinnerparty.org so our staff can have them fill out our Join a Table form and welcome them into the community.
+If so, you can recommend your friend sign up for a different Table here.
+If you’re excited to have them be a part of your current Table, have your friend reach out directly to dinnerpartiers@thedinnerparty.org so we can welcome them into the community.

 We continue to learn from you, our community, about how you want to gather with fellow grievers.
 We acknowledge that so many in our community have been directly impacted by the COVID-19 pandemic, which is why the health and safety of our community is paramount.
 We continue to learn from evidence, experts, and the Centers for Disease Control and Prevention’s (CDC) guidance about what can reduce the risk of contracting COVID-19 and other communicable disease.
 Should you choose to gather in person with anyone in our community, you do so at your own risk.